 Cool-touch exterior, auto-off tip-over switch, overheat safety protection

 8.35" x 4.57" x 4.57"

 Amazon's 30-day return policy

 The model is incredibly efficient in terms of energy, meaning you won't have to spend a fortune on electricity bills.
-Furthermore, this ceramic heater is incredibly easy to use.
+Furthermore, this ceramic heater is really easy to use.
 The device is also quite compact, so you can carry it around with you from your office to your home.

 Might produce a certain plastic chemical smell at first.

 Lasko 100 MyHeat Personal Ceramic Heater is an affordable, compact, and convenient solution.
 If you don't want the kind of model that would cost you a fortune to maintain and your only goal is to slightly increase the temperature to a more comfortable level, this is the best choice for you.

 Automatic overheat protection, cool-touch exterior